ubuntu/adsys/docs/how-to/join-ad-manually.md

 Authentication of Ubuntu against the Active Directory server requires to configure SSSD and Kerberos.
 SSSD will then retrieve the credentials and the initial security policy of the `Default Domain Policy`.

-All these operations are described in details in the [Ubuntu Server Guide “Service - SSSD”](https://ubuntu.com/server/docs/service-sssd) and the White Paper [How to integrate Ubuntu Desktop with Active Directory](https://ubuntu.com/engage/microsoft-active-directory).
+All these operations are described in detail in the [Introduction to network user authentication with SSSD](https://documentation.ubuntu.com/server/explanation/intro-to/sssd/) and the White Paper [How to integrate Ubuntu Desktop with Active Directory](https://ubuntu.com/engage/microsoft-active-directory).

 ## Join manually using Winbind

 In addition to SSSD, ADSys supports Winbind as a backend.
-The easiest way to join a domain using Winbind is to use the `realmd` utility, as described in the [Samba - Active Directory](https://ubuntu.com/server/docs/samba-active-directory) guide.
+The easiest way to join a domain using Winbind is to use the `realmd` utility, as described in the [Samba - Member server in an Active Directory domain](https://documentation.ubuntu.com/server/how-to/samba/member-server-in-an-ad-domain/) guide.

 ADSys uses SSSD as a default backend, so Winbind has to be opted into explicitly via the following configuration option in `adsys.yaml`: